RicoJia/ricojia.github.io/_posts/2022/2022-03-25-deep-learning-seq2seq.markdown

 [4] Vinyals, O., Toshev, A., Bengio, S., & Erhan, D. (2014).
 Show and tell: Neural image caption generator.
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pp. 3156-3164.

 [5] Karpathy, A., & Fei-Fei, L. (2015).
 Deep visual-semantic alignments for generating image descriptions.
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pp. 3128-3137.

+[6] Kishore Papineni, Salim Roukos, Todd Ward, and Wei-Jing Zhu.
+2002.
+BLEU: A Method for Automatic Evaluation of Machine Translation.
+In Proceedings of the 40th Annual Meeting on Association for Computational Linguistics (ACL ’02), pages 311–318.
+Association for Computational Linguistics. https://doi.org/10.3115/1073083.1073135